-A continuation of Intermediate Japanese I.
+A continuation of Intermediate Japanese I. Credits 5 Attributes Diversity Language Appropriate for First-year Students Humanities Division

 JAPN 230: Japanese Through Extensive Reading

 This course is designed to intend to help, support and facilitate the process of learners' reading development through extensive reading.
 Students meet once a week in a quiet room, and read at their pace.
 Students will not be evaluated by their progress, but by their consistent attendance and participation in and outside class activities.